 The Audit Committee will aim to meet three times but not less than once every year to conduct a formal evaluation of the Quality System.

-Head of Internal Audit (Operations) and the Corporate Affairs Director and Group Company Secretary present any significant issues arising from the Quality assurance programme.
+SVP Operational Risk and the Corporate Affairs Director and Group Company Secretary present any significant issues arising from the Quality assurance programme.

 This meeting shall enable a management evaluation of any significant issues arising from the station quality control and assurance programme and the continuing suitability, adequacy and effectiveness of the management and control of operations.
 The review shall include assessing opportunities for improvement and the need for changes to the system, including, but not limited to, organizational structure, reporting lines, authorities, responsibilities, policies, processes, procedures and the allocation of resources.